scottsauber/notes/interview-questions/README.md

 ### Other Questions:

 - How do you stay current?
+- How do you feel about pair programming?
+- What's your testing strategy?
+- When do you choose to rewrite vs. evolve?
 - What's your biggest problem at work and why haven't you solved it?
 - How do you handle someone who has a different view than you?